 #2 Form a joint venture in Vietnam

-Another option to buy property in Vietnam is to form a joint venture with a Vietnamese shareholder.
+A second option to buy property in Vietnam is to form a joint venture with a Vietnamese shareholder.

-Locally-owned companies and Vietnamese citizens can purchase:
+Locally-owned companies and Vietnamese citizens can buy:

-- Buildings for sale, lease, or lease purchase
+- Buildings for sale, lease, or lease-purchase

-#3 Buy a house or an apartment as an individual
+#3 Buy as an individual

-- Processing of extension is for free
+- Processing of the extension is not subject to additional fees

 Setting up a real estate business in Vietnam

-Allowed foreign ownership of real estate companies in Vietnam
+Allowed foreign ownership of real estate companies

-The minimum capital requirement for real estate businesses in Vietnam
+Minimum capital requirement for real estate businesses

-Getting started with buying property in Vietnam
+Getting started with property in Vietnam